Get

 Savanna and Penny

 Hi, I’m Savanna Stanfield, a former science teacher and now a writer and editor at Dogster.
-I’ll be sharing my life with Penny, a sassy and spunky Chihuahua mix, on a weekly basis.
+I’ll be sharing my life with Penny, a sassy and spunky Chihuahua mix, every week.
 Penny is my first experience with dog ownership, and my husband, daughter, and I certainly have our hands full with her, but every day is something exciting and new because we truly never know what she’ll do next.
 I can’t wait to share Penny and my experiences with dog ownership with you!

 Penny's favorite spot on the couch